craigtwall/Graph-Intune-Powershell-Samples/README.md

 # Graph-Intune-Samples
 Connecting to Intune Using MSAL, and Graph Examples.

-ADAL-based authentication is scheduled to end around June 30, 2022.
+ADAL-based authentication is scheduled to end around the end of 2022.
 Most of the Intune documentation has not been fully written for MSAL-based authentication.

 This repo will show some of the work done as I've learned to get around the new Graph.